Brunch & Batter

 📖Recipe

-With their deep pillowy pockets and perfectly spiced batter, these Belgian-style pumpkin spice waffles are what you need to make for breakfast all Fall.
+With their deep pillow-like pockets and perfectly spiced batter, these Belgian-style Pumpkin Spice Waffles are what you need to make for breakfast all season long.
+Buttermilk and whipped egg whites keep these pumpkin waffles nice and fluffy, while still maintaining their crispy exterior.

 Prevent your screen from going dark